sigi/pouch-vue/README.md

 <script>
   export default {

-    // VuePouch adds a `pouch` config option to all components.
+    // VuePouch adds a 'pouch' config option to all components:
     pouch: {
-      // The simplest usage. queries all documents from the "todos" pouch database and assigns them to the "todos" vue property.
+      /* The simplest usage.
+Queries all documents from the "todos" database
-      todos: {/*empty selector*/}
+       * and assigns them to the Vue property with the same name ("todos").
+       */
+      todos: {}  // this is an empty Mango selector
     },

     created: function() {
-      // Send all documents to the remote database, and stream changes in real-time.
-Note if you use filters you need to set them correctly for pouchdb and couchdb.
-You can set them for each direction separatly: options.push/options.pull.
-PouchDB might not need the same filter to push documents as couchdb to send the filtered requested documents. this.$pouch.sync('todos', 'http://localhost:5984/todos', options);
+      /* Send all documents to the remote database, and stream changes in
+       * real-time.
+If you use filters you need to set them correctly for
+       * PouchDB and CouchDB.
+You can set them for each direction separately:
+       * "options.push" / "options.pull".
+PouchDB might not need the same filter
+       * to push documents as CouchDB to send the filtered requested documents.
+       */
+      this.$pouch.sync('todos', 'http://localhost:5984/todos', options);
     }
   }